FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.9. getContractStatus

 Obtain the status of a contract.
-Currently, there are only two statuses: frozen and normal access.
+Currently, there are only two statuses: frozen and normal access

 ```shell
 [group0]: /apps> getContractStatus 0x31eD5233b81c79D5adDDeeF991f531A9BBc2aD01